 Since a mesh can have layers of UV textures, there may be many images that color the mesh.
 However, each UV texture only has one image.

-Texture Paint works in both a 3D View and the Image Editor.
-In the 3D View in Texture Paint Mode, you paint directly on the mesh by projecting onto the UVs.
+Texture Paint works in both a 3D Viewport and the Image Editor.
+In the 3D Viewport in Texture Paint Mode, you paint directly on the mesh by projecting onto the UVs.

 Once you have unwrapped your model to a UV map, you can begin the texturing process.
-You cannot paint on a mesh in Texture Paint Mode without first unwrapping your mesh, and doing one of the following steps.
-Either:
+To use texture paint you may do any of the following:

 Activate the Texture Paint workspace.
-Here the 3D View has the Texture Paint Mode enabled and the Image Editor is already switched to Paint mode.
+Here the 3D Viewport has the Texture Paint Mode enabled and the Image Editor is already switched to Paint mode.

 In the 3D View, select Texture Paint Mode from the mode selector in the header, and you can paint directly onto the mesh.